dask/knit/docs/source/examples.rst

     distributed.scheduler - INFO - Start Scheduler at:         172.31.54.49:8786
     distributed.scheduler - INFO -            http at:         172.31.54.49:49616

-The scheduler is now await worker to connect to it.
-We can now ask knit to run the ``dworker`` command giving it a specific IP:Port to connect to.
+The scheduler now awaits workers to connect to it.
+Knit runs the ``dworker`` command with a specific IP:Port to connect to.

 .. code-block:: python